UNDERSTANDING TRAVEL REPORTS

 Step 1: Log into Neo1 and go to 'Reports'

-Step 2: Change My Reports to My Company Reports to get the data from all travel within your company
+Step 2: Change My Reports to My Business Reports to get the data from all travel within your company (only Neo1 Admins and Neo1 Finance can run My Business Reports)

 Data Visualization – Cube Charts